50 Stunning Hummingbird Pictures You Need to See

 Gladiolas are one of my all-time favorite summer blooms, and while I was taking pictures of the ones in my garden, I noticed I had company.
 A juvenile ruby-throated hummingbird was also interested in the blooms!
 I shouldn’t have been too surprised because hummingbirds like the color red, but it really brought a smile to my face.

 These ruby-throats come back to my front yard every year, and I love to sit and watch them.
 Occasionally, things really get out of hand when 15 or so try to feed at the same time.

 Clatis Tew Butler, Alabama

 Southern California is drought-stricken, and water-wise plants, like this aloe plant are encouraged.
 Luckily, hummingbirds are frequent visitors to the aloe blooms alongside my driveway.
 The perfect combination of wildlife and drought-tolerant plants makes an amazing photo op!

 Koji Kanemoto Long Beach, California

-I took this photo in a Utah park.
+I took these hummingbird pictures in a Utah park.
 There were several feeders and more than 20 hummingbirds zipping around.
 These birds tend to be elusive, flying away before you can get a good look at them.
 Having so many in one spot allowed for this interesting shot with another bird out of focus in the background.
 These birds are like magic, and each time I look at the hummingbird photos I’ve taken of them, I remember hearing the unique sound of their wings and bodies cutting through the air.

 Helene Bushnell Lowell, Massachusetts